-ESTABLISHING A REFERENCE DNA SET
+REFERENCE SET CONSIDERATIONS

-Depending on the platform used, the reference DNA set may come from a single individual or multiple individuals and may be sex matched or mismatched, and may be used in silico or as a direct competitive hybridization.
+Depending on the array platform used, the reference set may come from a single individual or multiple individuals, may be sex matched or mismatched, and may be used in silico (with SNP- based microarray) or as a direct competitive hybridization (with aCGH).
 The laboratory should understand the benefits and limitations of each scenario.
-The laboratory should also consider how the data quality is affected by the source and components of the reference DNA set.
-For example, data quality is likely improved when the conditions used for data acquisition from the reference set closely match the experimental conditions used for the test.
-Any changes to the reference DNA set require a verification of the quality and accuracy of results obtained with the new reference DNA set as compared with the previous reference DNA set, especially because changes to the control can result in variation of results, particularly within polymorphic regions.
-For arrays that use in silico controls, versioning should be documented.
+The laboratory should be aware of how the data quality may be affected by the source and components of the reference set.
+For example, data quality is likely improved when the assay conditions used for the reference set closely match those for the test.35 Any changes to the reference set could alter the results, and therefore require a verification of the quality and accuracy of results obtained with the new set as compared with the previous one.